Welcome to Healing the Split

 I write under my own name about my own clinical work.
 Patient stories are de-identified composites.
 Nothing here is personal medical advice for you specifically — I’m a writer here, not your physician.
 If something I write matches your life, talk to your own doctor about it, or, if you want to work with me directly, that happens through my clinic, not this newsletter.

 You can write to me at hello@healingthesplit.com.
-I read everything.
-I cannot reply to everything.
+I read everything, even when I can’t answer everything.

 A line I keep coming back to